turingschool/curriculum/source/projects/black_thursday/iteration_4.markdown

 sa.merchants_with_only_one_item #=> [merchant, merchant, merchant]
 ```

-And which month most of those merchants registered on our platform:
+And merchants that only sell one item by the month they registered (merchant.created_at):

 ```rb
 sa.merchants_with_only_one_item_registered_in_month("Month name") #=> [merchant, merchant, merchant]